Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 What is a KPI?

 A key performance indicator (KPI) is a quantifiable measure demonstrating the effectiveness of an organization, department, or individual's strategic goals and objectives.
 KPIs in business can vary by scope, scale, and timeframe, covering both high-level strategic objectives and tactical outcomes.
-They serve as a gauge for strategic performance, helping stakeholders assess progress, guide strategy, and drive business outcomes.
+They serve as a gauge to measure progress for strategic performance, helping stakeholders assess progress, guide strategy, and drive business outcomes.

-KPIs and metrics are closely related but serve distinct roles in assessing performance and progress.
+Key performance indicators and metrics are closely related but serve distinct roles in assessing performance and progress.
 While all KPIs are metrics, not all metrics are KPIs, meaning they aren’t tied to strategic outcomes.

 • KPIs are a subset of metrics aligned with organizational goals